RafifAlzayat/thecoolteam-/README.md

   5. Create features and target.
   6. Train the model:
     * Using the BalancedRandomForestClassifier from imblearn
-  7. Confusion Matrix?
-  8. Print the imbalanced classification report:
-    * image?
+  7. Create a confusion matrix imbalanced classification report to check accuracy.
-  10. List features in order of importance
+  8. List features in order of importance
-  11. Train the EasyEnsembleClassifier:
+  9. Train the EasyEnsembleClassifier:
-    * Using the EasyEnsembleClassifier from imblearn
+    * Using the EasyEnsembleClassifier from imblearn 10.Create a confusion matrix imbalanced classification report to check accuracy.
-  13. Print the imbalanced classification report:
-    * image?
 #### Results
 ##### Top 10 Features
   1. Age 65+